nodejs/node/doc/onboarding.md

       `semver-major` label
     * When adding a `semver-*` label, add a comment explaining why you're adding it.
 Do it right away so you don't forget!
+  * Please add the `ready` label for PRs where the CI was just kicked off and that are good to go (no outstanding review items), pending the CI outcome and possibly the 48/72 hour waiting rule and the necessary LGs for semver-major.

 * [**See "Who to CC in issues"**](./onboarding-extras.md#who-to-cc-in-issues)
   * This will come more naturally over time